World Trade Organization (WTO) Agreement on Fisheries Subsidies and Negotiations

 - prohibit subsidies provided to fishing or fishing related activities outside of the jurisdiction of a coastal Member or a coastal non-Member and outside the competence of a relevant Regional Fisheries Management Organization/Arrangement (RFMO/A).

 The Agreement also provides for the establishment of a voluntary funding mechanism to enable targeted technical assistance and capacity building assistance for developing and least developed country Members for the purpose of implementing the disciplines of the Agreement.
+The WTO Fisheries Funding Mechanism became ready to accept donations as of November 8, 2022.
+The Fund is operated by the WTO with partner organizations; the UN FAO the World Bank Group, and the International Fund for Agricultural Development.

-From a transparency perspective, the Agreement will also enhance the notification of fisheries subsidies under Article 25 of the WTO Agreement on Subsidies and Countervailing Measures by requiring the inclusion of additional information, such as the type or kind of fishing activity for which subsidies are provided.
+From a transparency perspective, the Agreement enhances the notification of fisheries subsidies under Article 25 of the WTO Agreement on Subsidies and Countervailing Measures by requiring the inclusion of additional information, such as the type or kind of fishing activity for which subsidies are provided.
 The Agreement also requires Members to notify an annual list of operators and vessels that have been determined to be engaged in IUU fishing.
-Members are also encouraged to notify additional information, such as the status of fish stocks, conservations measures, and catch data for the species in the fishery for which a subsidy is provided.
+And, Members are encouraged to notify additional information, such as the status of fish stocks, conservations measures, and catch data for the species in the fishery for which a subsidy is provided.

 Canada in the fisheries subsidies negotiations